[Updated January 10, 2017]

 Just as the virus that causes the common cold is carried by water vapor, dust, and air, the bacteria and viruses that cause tracheobronchitis spread in all directions.
 When inhaled by a susceptible dog, they attach to the lining of upper airway passages whose warm, moist conditions allow them to reproduce and eventually damage the cells they infect.

-Dogs at Risk Factors for Dogs
+Kennel Cough Risk Factors for Dogs

 Some people catch frequent colds and others never get sick.
 Some dogs are susceptible to tracheobronchitis and others never get it, even after repeated exposure.

 According to Wendy C. Brooks, DVM, Educational Director of VeterinaryPartner.com, “The normal respiratory tract has substantial safeguards against invading infectious agents.
 The most important of these is probably what is called the mucocillary escalator.”